SAFEHR-data/PIXL/pixl_core/README.md

 ## Uploading to an FTPS server

-The `core.upload` module implements functionality to upload DICOM tags and parquet files to an **FTPS server**.
+The `core.upload` module implements functionality to upload DICOM images and parquet files to an **FTPS server**.
 This requires the following environment variables to be set:

 - `FTP_HOST`: URL to the FTPS server